Approximation of wave packets on the real line: Stretched Fourier basis

 For a wave packet, $f(x) = \ee^{-\alpha(x-x_{0})^{2}}\cos(\omega x)$, where $\alpha > 0$, $x_{0},\omega \in \mathbb{R}$, an integral expression for the expansion coefficient is found by substituting \eqref{eq:SFfunc} into \eqref{eq:generala} to get

-It is clear that a contiguous set of $N$ of these coefficients can be computed by a single FFT in $\mathcal{O}(N\log_2 N)$ operations.
+It is clear that a set of $N$ of these coefficients can be approximated by a single FFT in $\mathcal{O}(N\log_2 N)$ operations.

-Dietert and Iserles in \cite{dietert17far} show that stretched Fourier expansions for functions of the form $f(x) = g(x) \exp(-\alpha x^2)$ (where $g(x)$ is an entire function which grows at most exponentially) converge at spectral speed down to a specified error tolerance, provided that care is taken when choosing $\lambda$.
+Dietert and Iserles in their unpublished report \cite{dietert17far} showed that stretched Fourier expansions for functions of the form $f(x) = g(x) \exp(-\alpha x^2)$ (where $g(x)$ is an entire function which grows at most exponentially) converge at spectral speed down to a specified error tolerance, provided that care is taken when choosing $\lambda$.
 An appealing result shown therein is the `sombrero phenomenon', whereby the logarithm of the absolute value of the expansion coefficients is shaped like a sombrero.
-For the special case of the wave packets considered in this paper, we reprove their results in Theorem \ref{thm:sf}, and give an example to demonstrate the sombrero effect in Figure \ref{fig:sombrero}.
+For the special case of the wave packets considered in this paper, we apply their method to arrive at the result in Theorem \ref{thm:sf}, and give an example to demonstrate the sombrero effect in Figure \ref{fig:sombrero}.